ahmedghazi/uma/plugins/google-sitemap-plugin/readme.txt

 * New: Ability to add site in google webmaster tools, verify it and add sitemap file was added.

 == Upgrade Notice ==

+= V2.9.7 =
+We replaced old Google Webmaster Tools API with new Google Webmaster Tools API v3.

+= V2.9.6 =
+Error with access to the plugins settings page was fixed.
+BWS Menu was updated.

+= V2.9.5 =
+Error loading stylesheet is fixed.

+= V2.9.4 =
+BWS plugins section was updated.
+Plugin optimization is done.

+= V2.9.3 =
+We updated all functionality for wordpress 4.0.
+We fixed errors while Quick Edit posts.
+We fixed errors while adding site to Google Webmaster Tools.

+= V2.9.2 =
+Security Exploit was fixed.

 = V2.9.1 =
 We added updating for the sitemap file when changing the status of the post from publish to private.